LucasDaval/La-belle-Games/README.md

-Integration of La Belle Games site with kirby
+Integration of La Belle Games site with kirby.js